Hweilee/Portfolio/README.md

 1. Open `Shopper_behaviour (1).ipynb` in Colab
 2. Upload the dataset CSV when prompted (or update the file path in the notebook)
+3. Change the data path at line 2. #data = pd.read_csv("   ")
-3. Run all cells top to bottom
+4. Run all cells top to bottom

 ### Option B — Local Jupyter